 But other escapees, like Big Anthony, were not so lucky.
 On the third day after his capture, his master hosts visitors from Atlanta and Savannah, “swell ladies and gentlemen,” including a newspaper journalist, who savor the slaves’ cooking and coolly witness the proceedings of their visit, which includes Big Anthony’s denouement at the Randall plantation: “They gathered on the front lawn.
 Randall’s visitors sipped on spiced rum as Big Anthony was doused with oil and roasted.
 The witnesses were spared his screams, as his manhood had been cut off on the first day, stuffed in his mouth, and sewn in.”

 In passages like these, Whitehead supplies the facts and we supply the outrage.
-His prose are fairly underwritten, a good choice, and he deftly documents the two realities of slavery: the horrors heaped upon the slaves, and the casualness with which people implemented and consumed it as a circumstance of everyday life.
+His prose is fairly underwritten, a good choice, and he deftly documents the two realities of slavery: the horrors heaped upon the slaves, and the casualness with which people implemented and consumed it as a circumstance of everyday life.
 Whitehead turns his thorough research into an historical drama that’s no less effective because of its resemblance to so many other books and movies like it.
 He lays out the mechanics of plantation slavery: who lived where, how some masters took sexual pleasures from their slaves while others did not, and how some even permitted their slaves to have the occasional birthday celebration (some slaves arranged these events several times a year because none of them knew their actual birthdays).

 But even the most benevolent and enlightened master is still a monster in terms of civilization as we now understand it (or struggle to), and there’s little more nobility among the slaves, who often and understandably live an every-man-and-woman-for-themselves sort of life.